yig/NN-VIPSS/ReadMe.md

 The primary function of this program is to predict the normal as well as the underlying surface of a given set of unoriented points.

 Currently, the code is tested on Ubuntu OS 24.04, it should work at other platforms with minor modification.
+If you are not familiar with compilation on windows, we provide a pre-compiled [binary files](https://gowustl-my.sharepoint.com/:u:/g/personal/jianjun_x_wustl_edu/Ea108LLPWkJJrr3xBJBVrckB4ipwM4qRdXkxsJRkugdTmQ?e=cJ3dQI) for you to try.

 BUILDING